The Bazinian Real

 Exposing the Image

 What exactly do we mean when we talk of the Bazinian Real?
 It is an attempt to rescue a vital dimension of the critic Andre Bazin's thought by associating it with a notion most clearly developed by Jacques Lacan.
 This needn't make us Lacanians, utilising psychoanalysis for the purposes of comprehending cinema.
-That has already been done, both well and badly, during the glory days of Screen magazine in the seventies.
+That has already been done, both well and badly, during the glory days of Screen magazine in the UK in the seventies.
+(It was also done well and badly eslewhere too, including in Cahiers du cinema.)
 No, our purpose much more is to find a way of giving to Bazin's already-nuanced thought some further nuances, ones that can take the Bazinian into the 21st century as the technology will no longer allow for many of Bazin's tenets and metaphors to hold.
 What might also be useful however is to incorporate within our position a sort of counter-argument to the Lacanian: the Kantian sublime explored fascinatingly by Gilles Deleuze in an essay on the German philosopher that we will address later.

 Many of Bazin's remarks can't easily be extricated from their source in photochemical assumption, but Bazin is far too rich a thinker, far too useful a critic of the image, to become obsolete as the image becomes digital.
 By shifting the emphasis from realism linked to the photochemical process to the real that incorporates within it the digital, we move from the idea that reality is captured, towards the real that is exposed.
 This is a metaphysical exposure rather than a chemical one - a means by which to see an aspect of existence hitherto inaccessible that film reveals.
 Indeed, is this not what Bazin is hinting at in his comment on Rope's relative failure: that for all its long-take mastery, the real remains hidden?
 Speaking of Robert Flaherty's Nanook of the North, he says, "it is inconceivable that the famous seal-hunt scene in Nanook should not show us hunter, hole and seal all in the same shot, It is simply a question of respect for the spatial unity of an event at the moment when to split it up and change it from something real into something imaginary." ('The Virtues and Limitations of Montage') In Nanook, Bazin sees the essential nature of the long take; in Rope he does not.
 This is Bazin using Lacanian language (with its triad of the Imaginary, the Symbolic and the Real) without any reference to Lacan, but we can see that the imaginary in the Bazinian sense shares similarities with Lacan's own.
 Bazin does not want an imaginary that can give us a false sense of wholeness within ourselves, a false sense of mastery over the image of the event (as we find in Lacan's mirror phase), but to capture an aspect of the real within it.
 When Lacan talks about the Imaginary he means the degree to which the child finds himself creating a false sense of mastery.
 Lacan, relying on empirical data from the late-nineteenth and early-twentieth centuries, posits that very young children, between the ages of six and eighteen months, quickly acquire the ability to identify their own images in reflective surfaces.
 (Stanford Encyclopedia of Philosophy) This isn't really the child, it is a reflection, a misrecognition that nevertheless means that they enter a world beyond themselves, seeing themselves as an ego within the world, and thus entering the Symbolic order.
 The Real is that which cannot be contained by that order: it escapes ready meaning, perhaps can never be apprehended.
 The Bazinian real can be, even if the long take initself won't achieve this, and it follows that there is no reason why just because one shoots on celluloid the real will get captured either.
 There are many films that lack Bazinian realism that were shot on film and many that use long takes which we wouldn't, too, call an exploration of the Bazinian real.